DoNewsCode/core/README.md

 In a few lines, an http service is bootstrapped in the style outlined above.
 It is simple, explicit and to some extent, declarative.

-You may note that the http service doesn't really consume the dependency.
-That's true.
-The service demonstrated above uses a inline handler function to highlight the point.
+The service demonstrated above uses an inline handler function to highlight the point.
 Normally, for real projects, we will use modules instead.
 The "module" in package core's glossary is not necessarily a go module (though it can be).
 It is simply a group of services.

+You may note that the http service doesn't really consume the dependency.
+That's true.

 Let's rewrite the http service to consume the above dependencies.

 ```go
 package main